gabotechs/signway/README.md

 However, if you are using a **serverless** architecture, this gets **tricky** for two
 reasons:
-1. Most serverless setups, like [AWS lamda](https://aws.amazon.com/lambda/) with [API Gateway](https://aws.amazon.com/api-gateway/), **don't allow you to stream the response**, you can only send back one blob.
+1. Most serverless setups, like [AWS lamda](https://aws.amazon.com/lambda/) with [API Gateway](https://aws.amazon.com/api-gateway/), **don't allow you to stream the response**, you can only send back one final blob.
 2. Your serverless function would need to live for a very long time, even if it is just doing slow IO data transfer, so **cost may increase significantly**.